How to Read Percentile Rankings in Baseball (Like Baseball Savant)

 | OBP | On-base percentage.
 How often they reach base, including walks and HBP. |

-Together, these eight stats paint a complete picture.
-You can instantly see whether a hitter is a power-first slugger, a contact-and-speed guy, a walk machine, or an all-around stud.
+Together, these stats paint a complete picture across four dimensions.
+You can instantly see whether a hitter's power is real or fluky, whether a high average is hiding a regression risk, and whether the strikeouts are bad enough to drag the overall profile down.
 Head over to the stats leaderboard and click on any player to see their bars.

 Pitcher Percentile Stats

-Pitchers get their own set of six stats.
-For pitching stats where lower is better (ERA, WHIP, BB/9, HR/9), the percentile is flipped so that a high percentile always means "good."
-A pitcher with 95th percentile ERA has one of the lowest ERAs in the league.
+Pitchers get their own grouped layout in three sections — overall value, run prevention, and stuff (strikeout/walk skill plus home run suppression).
+For stats where lower is better (ERA, WHIP, BB%, BB/9, HR/9, FIP, xFIP), the percentile is flipped so that a high percentile always means "good."
+A pitcher with a 95th percentile ERA has one of the lowest ERAs in the league.

 | Stat | What It Tells You |